 - May suffer from slightly discolored teeth

 - Wish to improve the look of their smile for aesthetic purposes

 - Are in good physical health

 Are there any side effects with teeth whitening?

-Teeth whitening is a safe, effective procedure, and does not typically include any negative side effects.
-Minor side effects may consist of:
+Teeth whitening is a safe, effective procedure and does not typically include any negative side effects.
+However, minor side effects of teeth whitening may consist of:

 - Increased tooth sensitivity to hot or cold